 You might be inclined to store your household emergency supplies in a giant tub but consider the size and weight and how difficult it might be to move your supplies if you need to get out of your house quickly.
 It would be better to pack everything in smaller containers that can be carried and transported easily.

 Emergency Food Supply Options

-There are two basic ways to put together emergency kits: You can build your own kit with food that you purchase at the store, or you can purchase pre-packed units that include actual meal rations that have very long shelf lives.
+There are two basic ways to put together emergency kits: You can build your own kit with food you purchase at the store or pre-packed units that include actual meal rations with very long shelf lives.
 It doesn’t matter which option you choose, so long as you make sure that you have everything you need and you’re aware of expiration dates.

 The benefit of purchasing prepared emergency rations is that they’re designed to be made without access to power, and these emergency rations have come a long way from the ones soldiers used in World War II.
 They’re ready-made, and they’re designed to offer you a variety of food options to satisfy any flavor palette.
 (They even have gourmet options) You don’t need can openers or heat to consume them, which makes things easier should you find yourself stuck away from home.

 Given the need to be prepared for emergencies and the interest in “prepping” there are plenty of places to purchase emergency kits.
 I suggest taking a look at our article on stockpiling prepackaged emergency food; we list a number of relatively cheap, but reliable emergency food kits that we recommend.

 Emergency Supply Tips